 Oven-Roasted Balsamic Brussels Sprouts

-1 lb. fresh Brussels sprouts
+- 1 pound Brussels sprouts fresh

-1 1/2 Tbsp. extra-virgin olive oil
+- 1 ½ tablespoons extra-virgin olive oil

-3-4 cloves fresh garlic, minced
+- 3-4 cloves garlic, fresh minced

-1/4 tsp. freshly ground black pepper
+- ¼ teaspoons freshly ground black pepper

 Patti–Definitely like tiny little cabbages.
 If you like cabbage, I bet you'll like these! 🙂